BikeCalc/swift-numeric-protocols/Sources/NumericProtocols/Documentation.docc/NumericProtocols.md

 # ``NumericProtocols``

-A Swift package decomposing numeric protocols in smaller highly reusable and flexible protocols.
+A Swift package decomposing numeric protocols in smaller highly reusable and flexible protocols, for the Swift programming language.

 ## Overview